cPanel ELevate blockers

 We do not allow upgrades while you are using packages from unsupported repositories for the following reasons:

-• Even if an unsupported repository provides the packages for your upgraded distribution version, we cannot certain that they will not interfere with your upgrade process.
+• Even if an unsupported repository provides the packages for your upgraded distribution version, we cannot be certain that they will not interfere with your upgrade process.

 To upgrade your distribution version, you must disable these repositories and remove their packages.